Antique Jewelry from 1800 to 1990: History, Styles, and Craftsmanship Signatures

 -

-Assay marks, applied by the state, indicating the metal's fineness (eagle's head for 18-carat gold, Minerva for sterling silver);
+Assay marks, applied by the State, indicating the metal's purity (eagle's head for 18-carat gold, Minerva for sterling silver);

 -

-Maker's marks, unique to each jeweler, often composed of a symbol and initials inscribed within a lozenge;
+Maker's marks, unique to each jeweler, often composed of a symbol and initials inscribed in a lozenge;

 -